patternfly/patternfly-elements/docs/content/theme/color-palette.md

 ## Text & links

-Text and links are the most fundamental pieces of any web property, so they have their own variables aside from other UI elements.
-They also respond to context, such as a bit of text in a dark gray card would need to change to white.
-Or a link in a dark gray card would need to become a lighter shade of blue.
+Text and links, being fundamental pieces of any web property, have their own set of variables.
+These variables assume a light background by default, assigning typography colors that pass accessibility when placed on white or very light gray contexts.
+In addition, we provide contextual variables for these typographical elements for when they exist inside a dark or saturated context.
+Text in a black card for example would need to flip to white to pass accessibility standards while links on a blue or red shade would need to update to white in order to be visible.

 You may choose to set the value of a link color to something in your brand, but it is not required, and these colors should provide a good user experience.